thi-ng/blog/2016/20160105-evolutionary-failures.md

-techniques to use for a project, yet it never seemed sufficiently suitable until about a year ago, when I received a chance email from my friends at [HOLO](https://www.holo.mg) to create a guest design for the second issue of their “magazine” (it really should be called a book series!).
+techniques to use for a project, yet it never seemed sufficiently suitable until about a year ago, when I received a chance email from my friends at [HOLO](https://www.holo.mg) to create a guest design for the second issue of their "magazine" (it really should be called a book series!).
 Each issue of HOLO is centered around a topic in the crossover field of arts, science and technology.
-The topic chosen for the new issue was an “investigation of chance, predictability, and (true) randomness”, a near perfect fit for employing some evolutionary techniques to create visuals supporting the editorial throughout the magazine.
+The topic chosen for the new issue was an "investigation of chance, predictability, and (true) randomness", a near perfect fit for employing some evolutionary techniques to create visuals supporting the editorial throughout the magazine.